🌊 Lombok: Coral Reef Volunteer Journey 🐠

 The experience

-Start with 1 week in Bali to explore its culture and natural beauty, then continue to the crystal-clear waters of Gili Nanggu, West Lombok, where you’ll help restore coral reefs.
+Start with 1 week in Lombok to explore its culture and natural beauty, then continue to the crystal-clear waters of Gili Nanggu, where you’ll help restore coral reefs.
 As a volunteer, you’ll take part in coral planting, cleaning, and monitoring efforts to support marine biodiversity and fight coral degradation.
-This hands-on program allows you to work with local marine experts and the community, contributing to the long-term health of
+This hands-on program allows you to work with local marine experts and the community.

 What you offer